Vanessa Brady

-Vanessa Brady OBE is an English interior designer and businesswoman with commercial interests spanning property, construction, furniture, publishing and academia.
-As the Founder and owner of the Society of British and International Interior Design (SBID), Vanessa established the SBID International Design Awards, eSociety magazine and the International Design Yearbook.
-Vanessa is also one of the three equal shareholders of the Nation's Quiz; PopMaster with Ken Bruce and Phil ‘The collector’ Swern.
+Vanessa Brady OBE (born 1959) is an English interior designer and businesswoman with commercial interests spanning property, construction, furniture, publishing and academia.
+As the Founder and owner of the Society of British and International Interior Design (SBID), Brady established the SBID International Design Awards, eSociety magazine and the International Design Yearbook.
+Vanessa is also one of the three equal shareholders of PopMaster with Ken Bruce and Phil Swern.

 Early life and education

-Born in Dorset where she also grew up, Vanessa's Uncle; Dr Harold Egan, the Government Chemist is remembered in a Wing dedicated in his memory in the National Science Museum.
+Born in Dorset where she also grew up, her uncle; Dr Harold Egan, the Government Chemist is remembered in a Wing dedicated in his memory in the National Science Museum.
 Her cousin; Dr Geoffrey Egan was a renowned Archaeologist who died unexpectedly in 2010.

 Professional life

-Studying Fashion at Bournemouth Technical College in 1976, Vanessa learned very quickly that a life in Fashion was not for her as she did not fit in with women as well as she did with men, she moved immediately into construction and design.
+Studying Fashion at Bournemouth Technical College in 1976, Brady learned quickly that a life in Fashion was not for her as she did not fit in with women as well as she did with men, she moved immediately into construction and design.

-In 1982 she established her first Design Showroom at Marble Arch and in 2002 she launched Interior Design Services Ltd, an ISO 9001 design practice based in central London.
+In 1982, she established her first Design Showroom at Marble Arch and in 2002 she launched Interior Design Services Ltd, an ISO 9001 design practice based in central London.
 Since then, her clients have included Hard Rock Cafe, the Design Council, the Kabaret Club, British Luxury Club, Unilever, high-security government offices, state palaces such as Saudi Arabia Crown Princess and King and the private residences of diplomats.

-Vanessa has an interest in the financial protection of the creative industries, particularly intellectual property theft, trademark and copyright for design.
+Brady has an interest in the financial protection of the creative industries, particularly intellectual property theft, trademark and copyright for design.
 From 2006 – 2015 she became the Finance Director at the apolitical Diplomatic Security Service (DSS).

-Licensed by the Office of Fair Trading (OFT) 2003 [now the Financial Conduct Authority (FCA)] and Corporate Governance qualification (2002), Vanessa represents the interests of interior design at cross-party meetings at the House of Commons and the House of Lords.
+Licensed by the Office of Fair Trading (OFT) 2003 [now the Financial Conduct Authority (FCA)] and Corporate Governance qualification (2002), Brady represents the interests of interior design at cross-party meetings at the House of Commons and the House of Lords.
 She is also a regular visitor to the Bank of England where she represents risks, opportunities and current trading conditions of the interior design industry for SMEs.

-Vanessa is the British Ambassador for Design to France for the hospitality sector and continues to work closely with the Department for International Trade in Europe; particularly in France and Italy, as well as in the Middle East, USA and Canada, creating routes to market for import and export through commercial and diplomatic routes.
+Brady is the British Ambassador for Design to France for the hospitality sector and continues to work closely with the Department for International Trade in Europe; particularly in France and Italy, as well as in the Middle East, USA and Canada, creating routes to market for import and export through commercial and diplomatic routes.

 She is an advisory board member for the International Council for Caring Communities which has Special Consultative Status with the Economic and Social Council of the United Nations.
 Through educational programs, conferences, technical support and international student architectural competitions, the ICCC aims to promote a “Society for All Generations.”

-She is currently feuding with "that French woman" at BHC.